saucelabs/sauce-school/codelabs/Module1_SeleniumJava.md

 **IntelliJ IDE & Debugger –** This tool helps with the writing, debugging, and organization of your code.
 This includes features that make your code easier to read and organize.
 IntelliJ  provides  an interface where you can interact with other tools, such as Maven and JUnit4, as well as test and debug code.

+Negative
+: Even though you can use Maven and Java from within IntelliJ without installing it on your machine, you should install Maven and Java on your machine so that you can run tests you write outside of IntelliJ.

+### Environment Setup

-#### Windows Installation instructions
+#### Windows Setup
 Follow [these instructions](https://docs.google.com/document/d/1herzHbTJdQpa-hAIR5llTfbbw20PeM99-BAoVTeuC8U/edit?usp=sharing) to install and set up a JDK, Maven, and IntelliJ on Windows 10.

-### Install JDK and Maven Globally

-Even though you can use Maven and Java from within IntelliJ without installing it on your machine, you should install Maven and Java on your machine so that you can run tests you write outside of IntelliJ.

-#### Note
+#### Mac OS Setup
-Negative
-: These instructions are for a MacOS operating system.
-If you are using another system, use the [documents here for setup instructions](https://github.com/saucelabs-training/demo-java/blob/master/docs/prerequisites.md#install-maven).

 Check and see if you have a JDK (Java Development Kit) installed on your computer by opening terminal and typing `echo $JAVA_HOME.`